realA10001986/Lou-s-Cafe-Jukebox/README.md

 >Preface note on SD cards: For unknown reasons, some SD cards simply do not work with this device.
 For instance, I had no luck with Sandisk Ultra 32GB and  "Intenso" cards.
 If your SD card is not recognized, check if it is formatted in FAT32 format (not exFAT!).
 Also, the size must not exceed 32GB (as larger cards cannot be formatted with FAT32).
 Transcend, Sandisk Industrial, Verbatim Premium and Samsung Pro Endurance SDHC cards work fine in my experience.

-Note that the SD card must be inserted before powering up the device.
+The SD card must be inserted before powering up the device.
 It is not recognized if inserted while the Jukebox is running.
 Furthermore, do not remove the SD card while the device is powered.

 Since the SD card on the control board is inaccessible after assembling the Jukebox, installing a microSD extension (like [this one](https://www.amazon.com/Memory-Micro-SD-Female-Extension-Extender/dp/B09MS85FQ3/)) is recommended.